Bardos, Pyrénées-Atlantiques

-Bardos (/fr/; Bardoze) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of south-western France.
+Bardos (/fr/; Bardòs; Bardoze) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of south-western France.
 It is part of the former Basque province of Labourd.

 Geography

 Bardos is located some 15 km east of Bayonne just south of Guiche.
 The north-eastern tip of the commune is also the departmental border between Pyrénées-Atlantiques and Landes.
 Access to the commune is by the D936 road from Briscous in the west which passes through the heart of the commune and the town and continues east to Bidache.
 The D253 goes north from the town to Guiche.
 The D318 goes south from the town to join the D123 west of Orègue.
 The D10 branches off the D936 in the west of the commune and goes south to La Bastide-Clairence.
 The A64 autoroute (E80) passes through the north of the commune with the nearest exit being Exit which exits to the D936 just 1 km to the west of the commune.
 The commune is mostly farmland with scattered forested areas particularly on the slopes.

 The town is served by the interurban network of Pyrénées-Atlantiques (Transports 64) by route 811 to Bayonne and Tardets-Sorholus.

 There is a dense network of streams across the whole commune.
 The north-eastern tip of the commune has the Bidouze as the communal and the departmental border.
 The Ruisseau d'Ermou flows through the commune and joins the Bidouze at the north-eastern tip of the commune.
 The Ruisseau du Termi forms much of the northern border as it flows north-west to join the Adour north of the commune.
 Numerous other streams rise in the commune and flow north to the Adour.
 The Lihoury river forms part of the south-eastern border of the commune as it flows north, fed by the Laharanne, and joins the Bidouze east of Bidache.
 The Ruisseau d'Appât rises in the commune and flows south to join the Lihoury.
 The Arbéroue forms much of the southern border of the commune as it flows east to join the Lihoury.
 The Aran forms most of the western border of the commune as it flows north then turns west to join the Adour.
 Numerous streams flow in the heart of the commune including the Ruisseau d'Artigue, the Ithurriague, and the Bardolle.